vivekkashy/Toxic-comment-classification/README.md

 x=Training data in matrix form.

 Model selection

 We have built three model and tested the accuracy of all the model now we will analyse which model we should select for the deployment.
 Comparison on the basis of Accuracy:
-Accuracy of all the models are above 90% hence all the models.
-Acceptable in deployment but LR and NB-LR has an edge Over NB.
+Accuracy of all the models are above 90% hence all the models are acceptable in deployment but LR and NB-LR has an edge Over NB.
-Now we will analyse into the classification reports of all the models:
+Now we will analyse the classification reports of all the models:
-Comparing all the classification reports of all the models we can say that:
+Comparing all the classification reports of all the models, we can say that:
 In class toxic LR is performing well than NB-LR and NB.
 In class severe_toxic LR is performing better than all In class obscene LR outperforms all other models